 The minimum project budget is €175,000 and, for individual projects, the duration is between 1 and 3 years.

-The items eligible for funding in the case of these projects include staff costs, costs of instrumentation and materials, contractual research costs, technical know-how and patents, certain consulting costs and equivalent services used exclusively for the purposes of the research activity, plus supplementary general costs generated directly by the research project, and audit costs.
+The items eligible for funding in the case of these projects include staff costs, costs of instrumentation and materials, contractual research costs, technical know-how and patents, certain consulting costs and equivalent services used exclusively for the purposes of the research activity, plus supplementary general costs generated directly by the research project, audit costs, and management and project coordination costs.

 11) Technological Program for Sustainable Automotive Industry (“PTAS”)

 This program seeks to provide support to strategic collaborative R&D projects, led by enterprises, in technologies applicable in the automotive sector, with the aim of: (i) developing components and platforms for electric, plug-in hybrid and hydrogen-powered vehicles, (ii) fostering autonomous driving and connected mobility, and (iii) promoting the adaptation of production environments with secure and robust systems for human-machine interaction in a smart manufacturing environment, aimed at manufacturing components and systems for electric, plug-in hybrid and hydrogen-powered vehicles.

 The aid granted under this program consists of subsidies targeted at clusters of enterprises made up of between 3 and 8 partners, of which at least 1 must be an SME and led by 1 large or medium-sized enterprise.